Samson Johnson: Recruiting

 In November 2020, Johnson signed his national letter of intent to play for UConn Huskies men's basketball program.

 A week after his recruitment, Johnson was rated as No. 39 in the nation (according to ESPN — ahead of both fellow UConn commits Rahsool Diggins and Jordan Hawkins, No.’s 56 and 57, respectively).

 Johnson moved up in the 247Sports recruiting site’s composite rankings, as well, from No. 76 back in November to No. 63.

 Player profile

 Johnson’s former coach Chavannes reported, “you see a guy that can just dominate a game on both ends of the floor, in a matter of seconds.
 He can shoot the 3 in transition, follow-up dunks, clean up the boards, block shots.
 He can literally just dominate a game.”

 Jay David, Johnson’s coach at the youth basketball program NY Jayhawks AAU stated “..he can guard multiple positions.”
 Yet, in May 2021, David stressed that Johnson needed to add more strength to compete better in the very physical Big East Conference.

+Professional career

+Noblesville Boom (2025–present)

+On June 27, 2025, the Indiana Pacers signed Johnson to an Exhibit 10 contract.
+On September 27, he was waived by the Pacers.
+On October 27, the Noblesville Boom, the NBA G League affiliate of the Indiana Pacers, announced Johnson would be part of the 2025-2026 training camp roster.
+On November 5, the Boom announced Johnson would be on the 2025-2026 regular season roster.